 - Dec.
 10 to 13, 2018

 Dissertation Boot Camp is designed to help dissertation writers get a jump start on meeting their writing goals.

 The December 2018 iteration of Dissertation Boot Camp will be hosted online.
 This intensive program runs Monday, December 10 to Thursday, December 13 from 9 a.m. – 4 p.m.

 Additional Information: Application required.
 Please use the Google form to apply by November 1, 2018.

 Write together.
 Connect to our grad writing community to stay focused and motivated!

 We’ll provide free coffee, tea, and snacks.
 Just come and write!

 Additional information: No need to register.
-Bring your laptop.
+Bring your laptop and your own mug.
 All grads welcome!